MalayAgr/generative-ai-with-llms-notes/markdown/Week 3/Reinforcement Learning From Human Feedback/Reinforcement Learning From Human Feedback (RLHF).md

 \text{loss} = \log(\sigma(r_j - r_k))
 $$

+> [!NOTE]
-> **Note**: Notice how the loss function does not have any notion of labels in it despite this being a supervised learning problem.
+> Notice how the loss function does not have any notion of labels in it despite this being a supervised learning problem.
 This is exactly why the ordering of the completions in the pairwise data is important.
 The loss function itself assumes that $r_j$ is the reward for the preferred response.

 #### Obtaining the Reward Value